mpre/mpre.github.com/index.md

 As I stated before, I am mainly interested in methods used to solve _hard_ problems in a smart way.

-You can find me on [github](http://mpre.github.com), on [twitter](http://twitter.com/redstripedcat) or you can send me an email at exprex [INSERTATSYMBOLHERE] gmail com.
+You can find my contacts [here](http://mpre.github.com/WhoAmI.html).

 ## Post list: